Customizing your IDE

 The most import scopes are:

-There is a hierarchy between these settings, which is described on the following page
+There is a hierarchy between these settings, which is described by the VS Code settings documentation.

 Project-specific settings